Graduation address by educator and author Earl Shorris

-CHICAGO – On Friday, May 20at 6:30 p.m. at the Alliance Francaise (54 West Chicago Avenue) The Illinois Humanities Council (IHC) will celebrate the graduation of the Odyssey Project’s class of 2005.
-The Odyssey Project is a free, eight-month program of college-level humanities courses for people living in poverty.
-Students in the class of 2005 took courses from September through May at the Ariel School on the South Side and at the Howard Area Community Center in Rogers Park on the North Side.
+CHICAGO –On Saturday, May 20at 1:00 p.m. at Alliance Francaise (54 West Chicago Avenue) the Illinois Humanities Council (IHC) will celebrate the graduation of The Odyssey Project‘s class of 2006.
+The Odyssey Project — now in its sixth year — is a free, eight-month program of college-level humanities courses for people living in poverty.
+Students in the class of 2006 took courses from September through May at the Ariel School on the South Side and at the Howard Area Community Center in Rogers Park on the North Side.

-For more information about the Odyssey Project, or to request an application, please call 312.422.5580 or email firstname.lastname@example.org.
+For more information about the Odyssey Project, or to request an application, please call 312.422.5580, email firstname.lastname@example.org, or visit www.prairie.org and click on “ The Odyssey Project ” under “Educational Programs and Grants.”

 The Illinois Humanities Council is a nonprofit educational organization [501 (c) 3] dedicated to fostering a culture in which the humanities are a vital part of the lives of individuals and communities.
 Organized in 1973 as the state affiliate of the National Endowment for the Humanities, the IHC creates programs and funds organizations that promote greater understanding of, appreciation for, and involvement in the humanities.
 The IHC is supported by state, federal, and private funds.